zotoio/x-fidelity/README.md

 - Shared secret option for telemetry client and server
 - Improved dependency compatibility checks for npm and yarn
 - Enhanced error handling and logging
+- Updated `fileContains` operator to support array of patterns
+- New exemptions feature for temporarily waiving specific rules
+- Improved OpenAI analysis with customizable prompts and severity thresholds

 For more detailed information on these features and how to use them, please refer to the respective sections in this README.

+### Exemptions

+x-fidelity now supports exemptions, allowing you to temporarily waive specific rules for a given repository.
+This feature is useful when you need to make exceptions to your standard rules due to specific project requirements or during a transition period.

+Exemptions are defined in JSON files and include:
+- The repository URL
+- The rule being exempted
+- An expiration date
+- A reason for the exemption

+For more details on how to use and manage exemptions, see the [Exemptions](#exemptions) section.

+### OpenAI Integration Enhancements

+The OpenAI integration has been expanded to allow for more customizable analysis:

+- Custom prompts can now be defined in OpenAI-specific rules
+- Severity thresholds can be set for OpenAI analysis results
+- New `openaiAnalysisHighSeverity` operator for fine-grained control over AI-generated insights

+For more information on leveraging these new OpenAI features, see the [OpenAI Integration](#openai-integration) section.

 ### Archetype Structure